nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 3. The program enters the command loop upon invocation of the `runCommandLoop()` method.
 4. In the command loop, the program gets, parses and executes commands entered by the user.
 5. `Storage` saves the event data in `Event` after the execution of each user command.
-6. The program exits the command loop once `IsGettingCommands` is set to `false`.
+6. The program exits the command loop once the `exit` command is entered by the user.

 <img src = "images/ArchitectureSequenceDiagram.png">